 This allows you to speak about yourself from a coworker’s.
 It alleviates discomfort of self-praise during a n interview.

 Facebook Interview Tips

-To help you successfully pass the interview at Facebook, we’ve prepared some of the best interview tips from Facebook itself.
+To help you successfully pass the interview at Facebook, we’ve collated a few useful interview tips based on information from the company itself.

 Coding Interview Tips

 - Practice thinking out loud